axmolengine/axmol/docs/hlsl-faq.md

 ```

 **Limits**: custom sampler arrays (`SamplerState arr[4]`) are not supported.
 Each sampler must be a single non-array declaration.
+Multiple custom sampler
+declarations are supported in one shader; register each sampler name before
+creating the `Program`.

 ## Can I sample one texture two different ways?